-Coping with the changes related to end stage Alzheimer's disease is a difficult undertaking for many family members and friends of those afflicted with the disease.
+Coping with the changes related to end stage Alzheimer's disease is a difficult undertaking for many family members and friends of those afflicted.
+Learn what end stage Alzheimer's means and resources to help you cope.
 Having adequate support and educating yourself about the stages will help you anticipate the inevitable and manage the outcome.

 End Stage Alzheimer's Disease

-The progressing stages may reveal the disease, as symptoms like forgetting important facts, dates and names are apparent.
+The progressing stages may reveal the disease since symptoms like forgetting important facts, dates and names are apparent.
 By this time, most individuals with the disease are receiving help and medical interventions, such as assistance with meals and dressing.
 In the end stages of Alzheimer's disease, complete care is required.

 The following are the symptoms that indicate end stage Alzheimer's disease: